-Mortality rates were based on the Wisconsin 2012 Mortality Table.
+Mortality rates were based on the Wisconsin 2012 Mortality Table adjusted for future mortality improvements using the MP-2015 fully generated improvement scale (multiplied 50%).

-The actuarial assumptions used in the June 30, 2016 valuation were based on a study conducted in 2012 using the Wisconsin Retirement System (WRS) experience from 2009-2011.
+The actuarial assumptions used in the June 30, 2018 valuation were based on a study conducted in 2015 using the Wisconsin Retirement System (WRS) experience from 2012-2014.